Pamban railway bridge in Rameswaram to be ready very soon: Railway Board chairperson | Business

 - India

-The Pamban railway bridge, India's first vertical-lift bridge connecting the country's mainland with Rameswaram Island, will become operational very soon, Railway Board chairperson Jaya Varma Sinha said on Thursday.
+The Pamban railway bridge, India's first vertical-lift bridge connecting the country's mainland with Rameswaram Island, will become operational very soon, Railway Board chairperson Jaya Varma Sinha has said.

 The train services between Mandapam in the mainland and Rameswaram Island were suspended on December 23, 2022 after the existing rail bridge, which was built in 1913, was declared non-operational from the safety point of view.